rmwc/rmwc/README.md

 * To utilize the Foundation javascript classes from material-components-web
 * To be as unobtrusive and sensible as possible.
 * To fill the gaps in material-components-web with custom React community driven components.

-### *Doesn't Google have their own React Wrapper?*

-Yes, and here are the differences.

-* [x] RMWC is feature complete!
-It contains all of the components in the MDC catalog.
-* [x] RMWC Includes Addon components for ones missing from the official spec
-* [x] RMWC 4.x.x and below supports React 15
-* [x] RMWC 4.x.x includes Flow support
-* [x] RMWC has tested server side rendering support
-* [x] RMWC favors deprecations over breaking changes whenever possible
-* [x] RMWC has interactive polished documentation
-* [x] RMWC is about 8 months older than Google's.
-* [x] RMWC is being used by by companies of all sizes with all sorts of use cases, it's not going anywhere.

-The MDC team has been nothing but collaborative and kind, even in pursuing their own React wrapper.
-Both libraries individually package components, so you can use this one, that one, or a mix of both if you want to.
-There are multiple production apps running RMWC, so this library will continue to exist and be improved.
-Hopefully in the future there can be a convergence point, but in the meantime you can weigh both libraries on their own merits.

 ## Installation